-CAUTION: This mode affects the performance of the file being flocked and may affect stability, depending on the Lustre version used.
+CAUTION: This mode has a noticeable performance impact and may affect stability, depending on the Lustre version used.
 Consider using a newer Lustre version which is more stable.
-If the consistent mode is enabled and no applications are using flock, then it has no effect.

 A call to use flock may be blocked if another process is holding an incompatible lock.
 Locks created using flock are applicable for an open file table entry.
 Therefore, a single process may hold only one type of lock (shared or exclusive) on a single file.
 Subsequent flock calls on a file that is already locked converts the existing lock to the new lock mode.